jgrizou/phonebot/README.md

 Prototype of a self-driving robot controlled by a smartphone.

+Check out [Kirstin Ritchie](https://github.com/Kirstin813) work on self-driving car based on this robot at https://github.com/Kirstin813/L4-Individual-Project.
+Lots of great examples, like this line following demo:

 <p align="center" width="100%">
     <img width="33%" src="https://github.com/Kirstin813/L4-Individual-Project/blob/main/media/linetracking.gif">
 </p>

-Check out [Kirstin Ritchie](https://github.com/Kirstin813) work on self-driving car based on this robot at https://github.com/Kirstin813/L4-Individual-Project.
-Lots of amazing demos!

 ## How it is built